wp-plugins/likebtn-like-button/readme.txt

-=== LikeBtn Like Button ===
+=== Like Button Voting & Rating ===
 Contributors: likebtn
 Donate link: http://likebtn.com
-Tags: like button, vote, voting, rating, dislike Requires at least: 2.8
+Tags: like button, voting, rating, vote, dislike, contest, rate, thumb, widget, widgets, buddypress, bbpress, poll, survey, donate, donations
+Requires at least: 2.8
 Tested up to: 4.0
 Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like Button allows visitors to like and dislike pages, posts, custom post types and comments anonymously.
+Add a Like Button to your site!
+Let your visitors like and dislike posts, pages, comments and custom post types.
+Sort content by likes.
+Get instant voting statistics and insights.

 == Description ==

-<strong><a href="http://likebtn.com" target="_blank" title="Like Button">LikeBtn.com</a></strong> is the service providing a fully customizable like button widget for websites.
-This plugin integrates LikeBtn Like Button into your WordPress website and allows visitors to like and dislike pages, posts, custom post types and comments anonymously.

-Keep in mind that this is not a standalone plugin as it depends on <a href="http://likebtn.com" target="_blank" title="Like Button for website">LikeBtn.com</a> widget.
-The LikeBtn service provides a 5-days TRIAL period when all the features are available.
-After this period your website is switched to the FREE plan (see <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>).
+The **Like Button Voting & Rating** plugin allows you to add a cool looking fully customizable Like Button to your WordPress website.

-= Demo =
+> = Demo =
-<a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>
+> <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>

-= Features =
+> = Features =
+> * More than 50 parameters.
+> * More than 25 themes.
+> * More than 11 languages.
-* Allows visitors to like and dislike pages, posts, custom post types and comments anonymously.
+> * Allows visitors to like and dislike posts, pages, comments and custom post types anonymously.
-* Visitors do not have to register or log in to use the Like Button.
+> * Visitors do not have to register or log in to vote using Like Button.
-* After liking visitors can share a link in social networks: Facebook, Twitter etc.
+> * After voting visitors can share a link in social networks: Facebook, Twitter etc.
+> * Sorting posts by likes.
+> * Statistics on vote results (PRO, VIP, ULTRA).
+> * Widget displaying most liked content (PRO, VIP, ULTRA).
-* Adds "Likes", "Dislikes" and "Likes minus dislikes" Custom Fields to posts and comments (PRO, VIP, ULTRA).
+> * Adds "Likes", "Dislikes" and "Likes minus dislikes" custom fields to posts and comments (PRO, VIP, ULTRA).
-* Statistics on vote results (PRO, VIP, ULTRA).
-* Shortcode to place the Like Button inside the post/page content: <code>[likebtn]</code>
+> * Shortcode to place the Like Button inside the post/page content: <code>[likebtn]</code>
-* Shortcode to place a list of the most liked content inside the post/page using a shortcode (PRO, VIP, ULTRA): <code>[likebtn_most_liked]</code>
+> * Shortcode to place a list of the most liked content inside the post/page (PRO, VIP, ULTRA): <code>[likebtn_most_liked]</code>
-* Widget displaying most liked content (PRO, VIP, ULTRA).
-* Customizable position and alignment.
+> * Customizable position and alignment.
-* Can be displayed depending on the post view mode, format, category, ID.
+> * Can be displayed depending on the post view mode, format, category, ID.
-* Appearance is controlled through CSS.
-* Built-in styles.
-* Built-in support for a number of languages.
+> * Full access to Like Button CSS.
-* Allows to change all labels texts.
+> * Custom texts.
-* Allows to collect donations using donate buttons in the popup.
+> * Allows to collect donations using donate buttons in pop-up.

-* All <a href="http://likebtn.com/en/#settings" target="_blank" title="Like Button Settings">LikeBtn.com settings</a> are available.
+The <a href="http://likebtn.com/en/wordpress-like-button-plugin" target="_blank" title="WordPress Like Button">Like Button</a> widget is hosted by <a href="http://likebtn.com" target="_blank" title="Like Button For Website">LikeBtn.com</a>.
+The LikeBtn service provides a 5-days TRIAL period during which all the features are available.
+After this period your website is switched to the FREE plan (see <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>) and you can continue using FREE plan or upgrade.

 == Installation ==